I'm Still Here (Follies song)

 "I'm Still Here" is a song written by Stephen Sondheim for the 1971 musical Follies.

 Production

 "I'm Still Here" was introduced in the musical Follies, which premiered on Broadway at the Winter Garden Theatre on April 4, 1971.
-The song is sung by former Follies showgirl, Carlotta Campion.
-The role was originally played by Yvonne De Carlo.
+The song is performed by former Follies showgirl Carlotta Campion, a role originated by Yvonne De Carlo.

-Other performers who have played Carlotta in Follies on Broadway include Ann Miller in the 1998 Paper Mill Playhouse production, Polly Bergen in the 2001 revival and Elaine Paige in the 2011 revival.
-In the 1987 West End production, Carlotta was played by Dolores Gray.
-She was played by Tracie Bennett in the recent National Theatre production.
+Other notable performers cast as Carlotta in U.S. productions of Follies include Carol Burnett in the 1985 Lincoln Center concerts, Ann Miller in the 1998 Paper Mill Playhouse production, Polly Bergen in the 2001 Broadway revival, Christine Baranski in the 2007 City Center Encores production, and Elaine Paige in the 2011 Broadway revival.

+In the West End, Carlotta was played by Dolores Gray in 1987, and Tracie Bennett in the 2017 and 2019 revivals.

-Since the original production many performers have included the song as part of their concert performances, often rewriting it to reflect their own careers, including Barbra Streisand, Eartha Kitt and Sammy Davis Jr.
+Barbra Streisand, Eartha Kitt, and Sammy Davis Jr. have featured the song as part of their concert performances, often rewriting some lyrics to reflect their own careers.

 Background

 "I'm Still Here" was written during the out of town tryout for Follies in Boston, when Sondheim decided that another song ("Can That Boy Foxtrot") was not working.
 This song had been written as a throwaway song for a minor character, but Yvonne De Carlo was a high-profile name in the cast, and the creative team felt she deserved a more substantial song.
 The librettist James Goldman suggested it should be a song about survival that said 'I'm still here.'
 Sondheim borrowed the phrase for the song title.

 It is an example of a "list song".
 Sondheim noted that "the song develops through decades" (p.
 181).
 Stephen Banfield describes it as "a blues song" (p.
 183).

 The tune was written as a pastiche of Harold Arlen, one of Sondheim's favorite Broadway composers.

 June Abernathy provided an explanation of some of the terms and references in the song.
 For example, in the phrase "I’ve slept in shanties, Guest of the W.P.A.", "W.P.A." means the Works Projects Administration (1935–43), a U.S. government agency.
 "Windsor and Wally’s affair" refers to King Edward VIII, King of England in 1936, and Wallis Warfield Simpson, an American divorcee.